rakkatak/sandbox/restaurant-menu/README.md

 ***Protected from minification***

 Below we attach an $inject property to the controller that is set to an array of strings.
 The strings are the names of the dependencies (services) to be injected.
-Angular would check to see if an $inject property had been defined on the controller and if so use it to determine the injected services.
+Angular would check to see if an $inject property had been defined on the controller, and if so, use it to determine the injected services.

      angular.module('MyApp', )
      .controller('MyController', MyController);